Rebecca loves sharing what she knows about alternative medicine, health, frugal living, fun, animals, and how to live a better life!

 - Buy a box of good adhesive brand bandages.
 A box of 100 should do it, depending on how mutated you are!

 - Tie a small piece of dental floss around the tag or wart as tight as possible by pulling it taught, this can remain in place until the growth dies/falls off.
 Ask a friend to help if needed!
+This is a very important step, the string will suffocate a wart or skin tag.

 - Apply coconut oil or oregano oil to the tag or wart itself, as well as a bandage, and cover it.